 Playing career so far

 Rovella is a product of Genoa’s youth academy, breaking through the ranks in 2019 to make his senior debut aged just 18.
 He had made just 11 appearances for the first team when Juventus decided that they had seen enough and signed the youngster on a three-and-a-half-year contract for 18 million Euros in January 2021.

 Juventus have completed the signing of Nicolò Rovella, 19 years old midfielder from Genoa/Italy U21 team – one of the best Serie A young talents.
 He’ll stay at Genoa on loan then he’ll join Juve.
 Medicals completed today and deal done for €10m. ⚪️⚫️ #Juventus

 — Fabrizio Romano (@FabrizioRomano) January 11, 2021

-The teenager has also featured for Italy at every youth level from the U17 onwards, and a senior call up could be on the cards soon if he keeps his form up.
+The teenager has also featured for Italy at every youth level from the U17 onwards, and a senior call-up could be on the cards soon if he keeps his form up.

-Rovella is a combative midfielder, whose primary role is that of a destructor.
+Rovella is a combative midfielder, whose primary role is that of a destroyer.
 He is tidy and reliable with the ball but rarely makes the Hollywood pass.
 His defensive output is exceptional for a player of his age, competing with the best midfielders in the league.